Fair Workplace Ordinances Designed to Regulate Scheduling

 It also includes a public utility or public transportation failure.
 Additionally, flood fire or natural disaster are considered exceptions as are a declared state of emergency and severe weather conditions.

-If an employee can’t make it to work safely, but another employee is called into work, the employee whose shift is cancelled is not entitled to penalty pay, but the employee who is called into work must still receive premium pay.
+If an employee can’t make it to work safely, but another employee is called into work, the employee whose shift is canceled is not entitled to penalty pay, but the employee who is called into work must still receive premium pay.

 Further, if employee’s request in writing a change to their schedule, those changes do not obligate the employer to pay a premium rate.